Spring Boot Pre-Interview Guide Part 6: DevOps & Deployment — Spring Boot 4 · Kotlin 2.3 · Docker · GitHub Actions

 - name: Build and Test with Coverage

-run: ./gradlew build jacocoTestReport
+run: ./gradlew test jacocoTestReport

 - name: Upload coverage to Codecov